Md-Abdullah-321/Task-Projects/README.md

 ## Projects Overview

 1. **Basic NodeJS API**
    - Description: This repository contains a simple Node.js application that implements a basic API with CRUD (Create, Read, Update, Delete) operations for managing products.
-The application uses the Express.js framework for routing and handling HTTP requests, and use
+The application uses the Express.js framework for routing and handling HTTP requests and uses
      an array as a database to store task information.
    - Branch: [Link to the branch where the project resides.](https://github.com/Md-Abdullah-321/Task-Projects/tree/1.0_NodeJS_Basic_API)

 ## How to Navigate

 Each project is stored in its branch.
-You can navigate to the specific branch to view the project files and code.
+You can navigate to the branch to view the project files and code.

 ## How to Use